varnerlab/CHEME-1800-Computing-Book/unit-3-learning/lp.md

 (content:references:dual-linear-problem)=
 ## Dual linear programs
-The dual linear program, derived from the primal program, is an alternative way of looking at the same problem ({prf:ref}`defn-dual-linear program`).
-The dual linear program (LP) is derived from the original (the primal problem) using the scheme:
+The dual linear program, derived from the primal program, is an alternative way of looking at the same problem ({prf:ref}`defn-dual-linear program`):

-* Each variable in the primal linear program becomes a constraint in the dual linear program, each constraint in the primal linear program becomes a variable in the dual linear program, and the objective direction is inverted – the maximum in the primal becomes the minimum in the dual, and vice versa.

 ````{prf:definition} Dual linear program
 :label: defn-dual-linear program